Omkasar21/Bank-Management-System/README.md

-This project aims to develop a comprehensive banking interface that facilitates seamless access to various banking services for customers, employees, and managers.
-The interface provides a centralized platform for managing accounts, conducting transactions, and overseeing banking operations.
+This project aims to create a comprehensive banking interface that ensures seamless access to various banking services for customers, employees, and managers.
+The interface offers a centralized platform for account management, transaction processing, and overseeing banking operations.

-📍 Features:
+📍 **Features**:

-View account summaries
+- View account summaries

-Check account balances
+- Check account balances

-Credit/debit funds
+- Credit/debit funds

-Review transaction histories
+- Review transaction histories

-⚙️ How to Use:
+⚙️ **How to Use**:

-Visit the website.
+1. Visit the website.

-Login through used ID and respective role (Manager/Employee/Customer).
+2. Login using your user ID and respective role (Manager/Employee/Customer).

-Explore various features of banking system.
+3. Explore the various features of the banking system.

-Make Transactions, View account information, Send query.
+4. Make transactions, view account information, send queries.

-🧑‍💻 Technologies Used:
+🧑‍💻 **Technologies Used**:

-Frontend: HTML, CSS.
+- **Frontend**: HTML, CSS

-Backend: PHP
+- **Backend**: PHP

-Database: MySQL
+- **Database**: MySQL